KishoreIthadi/ichatbot/README.md

 2. **loadQuery(QueryID)**

-   Loads the query based on provided argument.
+   Loads the query based on provided argument

 3. **openChatBot()**

 4. **closeChatBot()**

-   closeChatBot() will close the chatbot. closeChatBot(false) will not load the InitialQuery.
+   closeChatBot() will close the chatbot
+   closeChatBot(**false**) will not load the InitialQuery

 5. **resetChat()**

-   resetChat() will reset the chatbot and loads the InitialQueryID resetChat(false) will reset the chatbot and not load the InitialQuery
+   resetChat() will reset the chatbot and loads the InitialQueryID
+   resetChat(**false**) will reset the chatbot and not load the InitialQuery

 6. **subscribeEvent()**